svishnu88/TGS-SaltNet/README.md

 ## Thanks

-A special thanks to Heng for his generous contributions to different ideas in the competition, for a long list of amazing Kaglle community members, Jeremy and Fast.ai community for the amazing framework.
+A special thanks to Heng for his generous contributions to different ideas in the competition, for a long list of amazing Kaglle community members, Jeremy and Fast.ai community for the amazing and flexible fastai framework.